manavkapadnis/House-prices-Advanced-regression-techniques/README.md

-Data Description
+Data Description \n
-File descriptions
+File descriptions\n
-train.csv - the training set
+train.csv - the training set \n
-test.csv - the test set
+test.csv - the test set \n
-data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms
+data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here \n sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms \n
-Data fields
+Data fields\n
-Here's a brief version of what you'll find in the data description file.
+Here's a brief version of what you'll find in the data description file.\n

 SalePrice - the property's sale price in dollars.
 This is the target variable that you're trying to predict.
 MSSubClass: The building class